CarlitoBriganteNT/parklezbot/README.md

 #######################################
 	Features:

- - Admin system.
+ - Admin system. (with menus)
  - Subscriber system.
  - List handling.
  - .txt database system.
  - Lots of common functions to make life easier.
- - Tool to convert .wav to OPUS .ogg
+ - Tool to convert .wav to OPUS .ogg.
+ - Easy drag and drop to enable/disable plugins.
  - Awesome plugins made by me and folks at the official pyTelegramBotAPI group.

 #######################################

 Write your token and set yourself as admin at config.py

 I am releasing this bot 'as it is', I've translated everything I could.

-**I strongly recommend you to read all the python files not in the documentation folder, but in the main and plugins folder.**
+**I strongly recommend you to read all the python files in the main and plugins folder.**

 As you can see, I've separated all functions into modules just to make it easier to debug/enable/disable.** To enable a plugin, just drag it from the /disabled folder.**